meghna-saxena/picstagram/README.md

 A simple picture gallery app resembling instagram minimalist-design built using React and Redux.

-## Running the development server
+## Start the development server

-- git clone `git@github.com:meghna-saxena/picstagram.git`
+Run following commands in terminal:
+1. `git clone git@github.com:meghna-saxena/picstagram.git`

-- `cd picstagram`
+2. `cd picstagram`

-- Install dependencies using `npm install` or `yarn instal`l
+3. Install dependencies using `npm install` or `yarn install`

-- Run the development environment by `npm start` or `yarn start`
+4. Run the development environment by `npm start` or `yarn start`

-- Open the app on browser `http://localhost:3000`
+5. Open the app on browser `http://localhost:3000`

 ## Overview